Photo by micheile henderson on Unsplash

 Instructions for Your Patreon Introduction

-I have started re-posting all of our blog posts onto Pagan Song’s Patreon.
+I re-post all of our blog posts onto Pagan Song’s Patreon.
 They show up a few days later, for patrons who might not have read your post when it first was published.
 I’d like a little blurb from you to introduce the Patreon re-post of your article.
 This is a short paragraph where you say something directly to our patrons.
 That way, they get something exclusive from you that the general non-patron blog readers don’t get to see.

 Some options